hzjadoon/Brick-Breaker-Game-/README.md

 6. Display game over or level completion screen as appropriate.
 7. Handle "About Us" and "Quit Game" options in the main menu.

+# Game Logic

-## Pseudo Code
+## Initialization
-Initialize game window
+- Initialize game window
-Load textures, sounds, and fonts
+- Load textures, sounds, and fonts
-Create paddle, ball, and bricks
+- Create paddle, ball, and bricks

+## Main Game Loop

-While game is running
+### While game is running:
-    If in main menu
+1. **If in main menu:**
-        Display menu
+    - Display menu
-        Handle menu input
+    - Handle menu input
-        If start game selected
+    - If "Start Game" selected:
-            Enter game loop
+        - Enter game loop

-    Else if in game loop
+2. **Else if in game loop:**
-        Handle paddle movement input
+    - Handle paddle movement input
-        Update ball position
+    - Update ball position
-        Check for ball collision with walls
+    - Check for ball collision with walls
-        Check for ball collision with paddle
+    - Check for ball collision with paddle
-        Check for ball collision with bricks
+    - Check for ball collision with bricks
-        If all bricks destroyed
+    - If all bricks are destroyed:
-            Display level complete message
+        - Display level complete message
-            Break game loop
+        - Break game loop
-        If ball falls below paddle
+    - If ball falls below paddle:
-            Display game over message
+        - Display game over message
-            Break game loop
+        - Break game loop
-        Render game objects
+    - Render game objects

-    Else if in about us screen
+3. **Else if in "About Us" screen:**
-        Display about us information
+    - Display "About Us" information
-        Handle back to menu input
+    - Handle "Back to Menu" input

-    Else if quit game selected
+4. **Else if "Quit Game" selected:**
-        Exit game
+    - Exit game